Prince Harry returns to the UK, more details about the Duke of Sussex's royal tour

 The Duke of Sussex is set to attend several charitable events and engagements.

-Arriving in London today (Monday 8th September), Harry will attend an awards ceremony for Well Child, a charity supporting ill children and their families, which her has been a patron of for 17 years.
+Arriving in London today (Monday 8th September), Harry will attend an awards ceremony for Well Child, a charity supporting ill children and their families, which he has been a patron of for 17 years.

 "I am always privileged to attend the WellChild Awards and meet the incredible children, families and professionals who inspire us all with their strength and spirit," said the Duke.